How To Make A Gratitude Jar: A Thankfulness Activity for Young Kids

 This was my three-year-old’s favorite part of the activity, of course.

-We’re having beautiful weather in New England right now so we did this project outside since shaving cream play can get a little messy.
+We were having beautiful weather in New England and did this project outside since shaving cream play can get a little messy.

 My daughter managed to dye her hands and legs completely orange from the food coloring but we jumped into the tub when we were done and it came right off.